SEU-ICS/docs/docs/malloc/index.md

 - `-P`: Only output perf score to `stdout`.

+> Don't forget to execute `make -B` to compile your code.
+Some scripts listed below may re-compile your code with compiler flags that suppress debug outputs.
+Therefore it is recommended to execute `make -B` first before you want to play with `mdriver`

 ### Correctness Check
 To check the correctness of your heap implementation on all trace files, execute:
 ```shell